A Guide To Monte Carlo Simulation!

 finding probability

-By Monte Carlo method we achieve near exact solution as of analytical method.
+By using the Monte Carlo method, we achieve a nearly exact solution as with the analytical method.

 Advantages of Monte Carlo Simulation